Multi-ring images of thin accretion disk of a regular naked compact object: Multi-ring images

 Under the conditions above, the multi-ring structure created by the illuminating disk will be indexed by an integer number $m$ that counts the number of intersections of a particular light ray with it, i.e.:

-except for the first case $m=1$, for which the lower limit corresponds to $n=1/2$.
-For the sake of this work, we shall use this number in order to classify the different contributions to the optical appearance: \begin{itemize} \item Direct emission: it represents light rays that intersect the accretion disk $m=1$ times ($1/2 \leq n < 3/4$) and essentially reproduces the source shape.
-It thus describes the accretion disk features rather than those of the background geometry and its critical curve. \item Lower-order modes: they correspond to $m=2, 3$, which are those created by light rays which have performed $3/4 \leq n<5/4$ and $5/4 \leq n<7/4$ loops, i.e., light rays coming from the back side of the disk and from the front after turning a whole loop around the object, respectively.
-In the Schwarzschild geometry these lower-order trajectories contribute to exponentially diminished images approaching the critical curve \cite{Bisnovatyi-Kogan:2022ujt} in such a way that beyond $n \geq 7/4$ all further images contribute negligibly to the luminosity of the object, so that they all can be accumulated in the mode $m=3$ (what the authors of \cite{Gralla:2019xty} dub as the ``photon ring"). \item Higher-order modes: $m>3$.
+except for the first case $m=1$, for which the lower limit corresponds to $n=1/2$ (i.e., in terms of half orbits).
+In the usual Schwarzschild solution, every such trajectory will be in a one-to-one correspondence with the luminous rings appearing in the observer's screen, therefore both usually receiving the name of {\it photon rings}.
+In our case, as we shall see, this correspondence is broken, and large enough values of $m$ will have associated more than one ring due to presence of the potential well depicted in Fig. \ref{fig:potential}.
+Given the discrete character of $m$, we shall dub it as the emission {\it mode} number of the trajectory, and reserve the word {\it photon ring} for the luminous rings appearing in the observer's screen, The bottom line of this discussion is that we can use this number in order to classify the different contributions to the optical appearance\footnote{This notation is slightly different from the (perhaps) more canonical in the community, in which $m=0$ is reserved for the direct emission and $m=1,2,\ldots$ for photon ring images, see e.g. \cite{Vincent:2022fwj}.
+Given the degeneracy between $m$ numbers and photon ring images in our case, we find it clearer to use $m$ for the number of intersections with the disk, which means that our $m$ is always one unit greater than the usual convention.}: \begin{itemize} \item Direct emission: it represents light rays that intersect the accretion disk $m=1$ times ($1/2 \leq n < 3/4$) and essentially reproduces the source shape.
+It thus describes the accretion disk features rather than those of the background geometry and its photon sphere. \item Lower-order emission modes: they correspond to $m=2, 3$, which are those created by light rays which have performed $3/4 \leq n<5/4$ and $5/4 \leq n<7/4$ loops, i.e., light rays coming from the back side of the disk and from the front after turning a whole loop around the object, respectively.
+In the Schwarzschild geometry these lower-order trajectories contribute to exponentially diminished images approaching the critical curve \cite{Bisnovatyi-Kogan:2022ujt} in such a way that beyond $n \geq 7/4$ all further images contribute negligibly to the luminosity of the object, so that they all can be accumulated in the mode $m=3$. \item Higher-order emission modes: $m>3$.
 They are triggered by the valley present in the effective potential depicted in Fig. \ref{fig:potential} created by the reflective barrier at the center.
 They may yield non-negligible contributions to the image of the object, thus allowing to probe deeper the critical curve while also boosting the contributions of the lower-order rings to the image.
 These modes are much more sensitive to the features of the background geometry than the other emissions. \end{itemize}